Pumpkin Waffles with Cinnamon Maple Syrup

 • Pure vanilla extract — the real deal makes such a huge impact on flavor and adds some vanilla essence to our waffle batter.

 • Coconut oil — you can use refined or unrefined coconut oil.
 You should melt it before adding it to the batter.
+I prefer refined because it does not have a distinct coconut taste.
+You could use another neutral oil, like vegetable oil or avocado oil.

 • Pure maple syrup — please use the real deal, as it’s going to make a huge difference in the flavor.
 We need it for both the waffles (as a sweetener), as well as the cinnamon maple syrup.
+We’re using this in place of granulated sugar or brown sugar, which you find in various waffle recipes.

 Maple syrup in white syrup pitcher behind stack of sliced waffles on plate